Creating a form

 Slightly below is a section with special permissions for the user who created the document based on this form.

-Such a user may have full access to the document (Full Access option) – which means that user can both edit and delete the document.
-The creator can have edit-only (Edition), read-only (Read-only) access or not be allowed to use the document (No-access)
+A creator may have full access to the document (Full Access option) – which means that the user can both edit and delete the document in the future.
+The creator can have edit-only (Edition), read-only (Read-only) access, or not be allowed to use the document after it was created (No-access).

 View settings #